 I know, I know, you’ve heard it a million times before, but who would you rather buy from:

 “At Black Cabs Ltd, we offer a first-class service that gets you from point A to point B.”

 “Take an iconic London black cab and Dave will show you the sights in comfort as you make your way to the West End.”

 Be human.
 Be honest.
 Just be you.

 Practicing what I preach!

-When I started freelancing five years ago, I went under the name ‘Copy & Cupcakes’.
+When I started freelancing seven years ago, I went under the name ‘Copy & Cupcakes’.
 I put up this corporate shop front, adopting an authoritative tone and style – but it just wasn’t me.
 So after having my second son Oscar, I returned to work as Alice Hollis.
 I told people my story, shared my experience and stopped treating people as clients.
 The way I see it, if people want to work with me, it’s me they want; if they wanted corporate, they’d go and find a suitable agency.

 Want to know more about me?
 Visit my ‘About’ page.